Exhibition-DigitalTwin/screens/README.md

 [english](#screens) | [Deutsch](#Dateisammlung-Digitaler-Zwilling-Ausstellungsgestaltung)

 # screens
-All files regarding the prototype of our project "Digital Twin exhibition design" at HfG Schwäbisch Gmünd in wintersemester 18/19 in Schwerpunkte 1.
+All files regarding the prototype of our project "Digital Twin exhibition design" at HfG Schwäbisch Gmünd in Wintersemester 18/19 in Schwerpunkte 1.

 ### team
 * [Ana Keser](https://anakeser.de/)